A visual tool for creative teams to plan, present, communicate and share the collection

 03. Cutting time spent on finding extra information

-Bringing extra information in Compass, only visible when needed
+Bringing extra information in, only visible when needed

 Because the article card showed only basic details, users frequently had to jump to another internal tool for more information.
 We solved this by creating an expanded article card with deeper, consolidated data.